Home How-to How to fix Safari not working on Mac after update

 Have you ever wished to erase some memories in life to start afresh?

 While it’s not entirely possible in life, you can clear cache, history, and cookies on Safari on Mac.
-This will help load your web pages quicker.
+This will help load your web pages quickly.

 That’s not all.
 You can further clear other unwanted files from Safari using Finder.
 Here’s how:

-1. Open Finder → click Go option from the menu bar.
+1. Open Finder → click the Go option from the menu bar.

 2. Choose Go to Folder.